scottgriv/PRG-Personal-Repository-Guidelines/categories/table_generator_guide.md

 ### Table Configuration

 - The build script that generates the project tier table is located in the `scripts` folder called [project_tier_table_generator.py](../scripts/project_tier_table_generator.py).
-- There are a number of configuration flags on the top of the script that you can set to customize the output of the table to your liking.
+- There are a number of configuration flags at the top of the script that you can set to customize the output of the table to your liking.
   - For example, you can exclude repositories from the project tier table completely by setting the `INCLUDE_PRG_FILE_PROJECTS` flag to `True` and not including a **PRG Connection File** in the root of the project.
 - The config file for Jekyll/GitHub Pages is located in the `_config.yml` file in the root of the project.
   - There are a number of titles and descriptions you can set to customize the output of the table to your liking.